zurutech/zurutech.github.io/_posts/2021-01-04-cross-section-generation-with-compute-shader.md

 ### Build mesh section

-To triangulate the loops I didn't use any particular triangulation algorithm since we can rely on Clipper library in our project.
+To triangulate the loops I didn't use any particular triangulation algorithm since we can rely on [Clipper](http://www.angusj.com/delphi/clipper.php) in our project.
 Maybe in a future update, I will expand this section.

 <a href="/images/graphics/CrossSectionExample_Wireframe.png"><img class="blog-image" style="width: 100%" src="/images/graphics/CrossSectionExample_Wireframe.png" alt="Cross-section example wireframe"> </a>

 <a href="/images/graphics/CrossSectionExample_Unlit.png"><img class="blog-image" style="width: 100%" src="/images/graphics/CrossSectionExample_Unlit.png" alt="Cross-section example unlit"> </a>

+## Conclusion

+The article described how I solved the problem of cut geometry at runtime using Unreal Engine 4.
+There are still some part of the code that might be improved and that require, perhaps, a better analysis (each of them highlighted with a **disclaimer**), but in this article I used an hands-on approach to describe how I solved it, so to be helpful to every other UE4 developer that's facing a similar challenge.